-ARTICLE 4 - GRIEVANCE PROCEDURE AND ARBITRATION
+ARTICLE 4 - GRIEVANCE PROCEDURE

-(a) The parties to this agreement are agreed that it is of the utmost importance to adjust complaints and grievances as quickly as possible.
+- (a) For the purpose of this Agreement, "grievance" means a complaint arising from the interpretation, application, administration or alleged violation of the Agreement. - (b) The parties to this Agreement are agreed that it is of the utmost importance to adjust complaints and grievances as quickly as possible. - (c) No grievance shall be considered where the circumstances giving rise to it occurred or originated more than twelve (12) working days before the filing of the grievance. - (d) The aggrieved employee, with the assistance of a Union representative, shall present their grievance to his/her immediate supervisor who shall have five (5) working days to adjust any complaint which has arisen.
+If, within that time no agreement is reached, the matter may be submitted to the Grievance Committee in accordance with the provisions of this section. - (e) Any grievance must be presented to the Grievance Committee in writing, setting forth the grounds for the complaint and the provision or provisions of the Collective Agreement which are alleged to have been violated, together with the remedy sought. - (f) A Grievance Committee consisting of two Representatives of Management and two Representatives of the Union shall be designated.
+To this Committee shall be referred by either party to this Agreement, all questions which may arise as to the interpretation, application or alleged violation of any clause of this Agreement.
+Such Grievance Committee shall meet within five (5) working days after any questions or differences have been referred to it, and shall render a decision within ten (10) working days and such decision shall be binding upon both parties.

-- (b) No grievance shall be considered where the circumstances giving rise to it occurred more than 12 working days before the filing of the grievance. - (c) The aggrieved employee, who may be accompanied by a Union representative, shall present his/her grievance to his/her immediate supervisor who shall have five working days to adjust any complaint which has arisen.
-If, within that time no agreement is reached, the matter may be submitted to the Joint Standing Committee in accordance with the provisions of this section. - (d) Any grievance must be presented to the Joint Standing Committee in writing, setting forth the grounds for the complaint and the provision or provisions of the collective agreement which are alleged to have been violated, together with the remedy sought. - (e) A Joint Standing Committee consisting of two representatives of Management and two representatives of the Union shall be designated.
-To this Committee shall be referred by either party to this agreement, all questions which may arise as to the interpretation, application, or alleged violation of any clause of this Agreement.
-Such Joint Standing Committee shall meet within five working days after any questions or differences have been referred to it, and shall render a decision within ten days and such decision shall be binding upon both parties. - (f) If the Joint Standing Committee cannot reach an agreement on the question or difference referred to it, at the request of either party hereto, within twenty (20) working days the matter may be referred to arbitration.
-The party making the request shall do so in writing, suggesting its nominee to an Arbitration Board or nominee as a single arbitrator.
-In general, it is intended that grievances be submitted to a single arbitrator; in any instance in which a party has applied for expedited arbitration under the Labour Relations Act, the other party may elect to submit the grievance to an Arbitration Board or a sole arbitrator in which case the other party shall comply and give up the right to expedite that arbitration.
-Within five (5) working days thereafter, the other party shall notify the party requesting arbitration as to its acceptance or rejection of the proposed arbitrator, or in the case of an arbitration board, its nominee to the board.
+(g) If the Grievance Committee cannot reach an agreement on the question or difference referred to it, at the request of either party hereto, within twenty (20) working days the matter may be referred to arbitration.
+The party making the request shall do so in writing, suggesting their nominee to an arbitration board or nominee as a single arbitrator.
+In general it is intended that grievances be submitted to a single arbitrator; however, either party may elect to submit a grievance to an Arbitration board of three members, in which case the other party shall comply.
+Within five (5) working days thereafter the other party shall notify the party requesting arbitration as to its acceptance or rejection of the proposed arbitrator, or, in the case of an arbitration board, its nominee to the board.